madunclejack/udacityDeepRLP1/Report.md

 # V. Conclusion and Future Work
 There are further improvements on Double DQN that help the agent learn more efficiently from samples, which ultimately decreases the learning time.
 These improvements would be beneficial to incorporate in future projects.

+Below are some changes I can make to improve the sample efficiency and decrease the learing time.
+### Alternative Epsilon Decay Strategies ###
+This project used the common Exponential Epsilon Decay strategy, which worked well for this example.
+However, other Decay Strategies may yield better results. (greedy epsilon decay, exponential epsilon decay, softmax)
+- Linearly Decaying Epsilon: an alternative decay strategy that could change the learning rate
+- Softmax: apply a probability to choosing the highest estimated values vs the lowest, with higher estimates being more probable.
+There is a hyperparameter to control if the probability distribution is closer to uniform, or more weighted on the highest values.
+This hyperparameter can decay with time so that all actions are equally probable (uniform distribution) but by the end, the distribution favors the highest estimated value.

 ### Huber Loss ###
 In [1], Morales suggests an alternative loss function called the Huber Loss, which is a combination of Mean Squared Error (MSE) loss and Mean Abosolute Error (MAE) loss.
 Mean Squared Error Loss gives more weight to larger errors than small errors between the Target and the action value function.
 In supervised learning this philosophy holds because the true values are known from labeled data.
 For reinforcement learning, the agent is constantly adjusting the "truth" so it makes less sense to heavily penalize error since the truth we compare to is getting updated as well.